ankitk2109/Text_Analytic/BeyondFrequencies/README.md

+# Objective

-# Following tasks are performed which includes Preprocessing Tweets, calculating TF score, TF-IDF, PMI score and determining entropy of tweets to classify them as spam or non-spam.
+**Following tasks are performed which includes Preprocessing Tweets, calculating TF score, TF-IDF, PMI score and determining entropy of tweets to classify them as spam or non-spam.

 Task1.
 Find 10 short text-items (20-30 words); they could be emails, short docs, tweets or whatever.
 Make sure they all deal with some common topic of interest; so they have some of the same words. a.Remove the standard stopwords from them using some standard list, use nltk.